glennraya/xendivel/README.md

 ## Features

-- **Credit/Debit Cards** - Accepts major credit or debit cards.
+- **Credit/Debit Cards** - Easily process payments through major credit or debit cards.
-- **eWallet Payments** - Accepts wide variety of eWallet payments depending on your region (GCash, ShopeePay, PayMaya, GrabPay, etc.)
+- **eWallet Payments** - Accepts a diverse range of eWallet payments based on your region (GCash, ShopeePay, PayMaya, GrabPay, etc.).
-- **Custom Invoicing** - Has built-in, highly customizable, and professional looking invoice templates.
+- **Custom Invoicing** - Provides built-in, highly customizable, and professional-looking invoice templates.
-- **Queued Email Notifications** - Supports markdown email templates and option to push email notifications to queue for background processing.
+- **Queued Email Notifications** - Enables the use of markdown email templates and the option to schedule email notifications for background processing.
-- **Webhooks** - Has built-in webhook event listeners from Xendit and webhook verification.
+- **Webhooks** - Comes with built-in webhook event listeners from Xendit and ensures secure webhook verification.

 ### Pre-requisites